recoveryhub/2021-wanderers/Source/Draft/MJ_TW_017.md

 “‘They fit like two halves of an apple.’...
 To talk in terms of halves—how strange that must seem in a world where one says, ‘Lo, an apple!’”

 They laughed again, but then they sighed, looking from the window upon Hauptberg and the falling snow.

+## Footnotes

+[^1]: Chapter XVII appears to be set in Germany in the years when Martin Luther’s clash with the Church set the Protestant Reformation in motion (1520-25).
+[^2]: schoolmen: scholastic theologians, academic authorities in Medieval Europe.
+[^3]: humanist: one who turns away from medieval scholasticism with a revived interest in ancient Greek and Roman thought.
+[^4]: Augustinian Hermits are a medicant order, the monks having taken vows of poverty.
+Martin Luther was an Augustinian Hermit.
+[^5]: The University of Wittenberg became a center of free thinking scholars, such a such as Martin Luther, who had joined the faculty as a professor of theology in 1508.
+[^6]: Latin Classics of Western thought from Latin, combined with Islamic classics of Mideastern through.
+[^7]: Medieval scholastic and church authorities, opposed by followers of Martin Luther.
+Exsurge Domine was the papal bull promulgated by Pope Leo X (1520) in response to Luther’s teachings, which threatened excommunication unless he recanted.
+He did not; he was.
+[^8]: Albrecht Dürer (1471-1528) is generally regarded as the greatest German Renaissance artist.
+[^9]: Charles V, Holy Roman emperor from 1519-56, was a staunch opponent of the Reformation.
+In 1521, he convened the Diet of Worms to adjudicate Luther’s heresy, and concluded with the Edict of Worm, excommunicating of Luther, an act that ironically stimulated the growing protestant revolt.
+[^10]: This cock provides an echo back to one in Chapter XIV “The Hermits.”
+Repeated occurrence of roosters named “Welcome” suggests that the image, still evident today as a symbol of homely welcome, must have a long history.
+[^11]: Catherine von Bora would become the wife of Martin Luther in 1525, two years after escaping the convent.